serhiykobyakov/pseudo_pixel_shift/README.md

 There is [well known article which describes how to get superresolution images](https://petapixel.com/2015/02/21/a-practical-guide-to-creating-superresolution-photos-with-photoshop/), but photoshop is a part of the process there.
 I want to use free software in this project, so my workflow will be a bit different.

-On the highest level it is a two-step process:
+On the highest level it is a two step process:
 * get a lot of images using smartphone
 * average them using PC

-Shooting jpegs is be the most convenient way of getting images out of camera since the camera can take care of white balace, exposition and even HDR processing of the output images.
-Contemporary cameras are really great with this, so in postprocessing you'll need to make a subtle corrections.
-Yes, jpegs are 8-bit images and raws can deliver more bits, but using raw requires extra memory and CPU time in later postprocessing.
+Shooting jpegs is be the most convenient way of getting images out of camera since the camera can take care of white balance, exposition and even HDR processing of the output images.
+Contemporary cameras are really great with this, so in post-processing you'll need to make a subtle corrections.
+Yes, jpegs are 8-bit images and raws can deliver more bits, but using raw requires extra memory and CPU time in later post-processing.
 There are pros and cons in both approaches, but let me focus on jpegs here.

 ## Camera settings and software installation